faisuc/team_sms_center/readme.md

 ## Setting Up SMS
 To make the sms working you need to create an account on https://www.plivo.com/ and generate auth token and auth id.
 And then paste it on config/sms.php file.

+## Setting Up Database
+Simply download and import this file https://we.tl/Lv06yLiOHV .
+The admin login details is Username: admin@admin.com Password: 123321123